What is remittance?

 Why is the remittance system broken?

 The infrastructure itself is neither transparent nor organized enough.
 Indeed, current remittance services lack full visibility on the transaction costs and the time of delivery.
-Additionally, it is complicated to compare multiple remittance services because the fx rates can change multiple times a day and not all the remittance companies offer the same service in terms of the method chosen to fund and disburse a transfer.
-Indeed, regulations on remittance services change so much from one country to another, it is nearly impossible to compare them without trying them.
+Additionally, it is complicated to compare multiple remittance services.
+The fix rates can change multiple times a day.
+Plus, not all the remittance companies offer the same service in terms of funding and disbursing transfers.
+Regulations on remittance services change so much from one country to another, it is nearly impossible to compare them without trying them.
 Therefore, most of the time, families try multiple services and end up with the most suitable one.

-Furthermore, relying on new, more competitive infrastructures is a challenge as the trust-factor is extremely important in such a sensitive industry where you are handling customers’ money.
-Indeed, people would rather go to a defective yet trusted system rather than a new one, which hasn’t proven its ability.
-Meaning, the market is 1. very competitive, and 2. complicated to enter.
+Furthermore, relying on new, more competitive infrastructures is a challenge as the trust-factor is extremely important.
+Remittance is a sensitive industry where companies are handling customers’ money.
+Indeed, customers would rather go to a defective yet trusted system rather than a new, untrusted one.
+This means that the market is 1. very competitive, and 2. complicated to enter.

 Inflation rates in the US and Europe are undeniably high (respectively 9.1 and 8.6% in 2022).
 However, inflation rates in developing economies are tremendous.
 Currently, the top 10 countries with the highest inflation rates worldwide are Venezuela (1198.0%), Sudan (340.0%), Lebanon (201.0%), Syria (139.0%), Suriname (63.3%), Zimbabwe (60.7%), Argentina (51.2%), Turkey (36.1%), Iran (35.2%), and Ethiopia (33.0%).

 People living in these economies (and others) do not have the means to overcome poverty.
-The first reason is that they do not have access to financial services (1.5B adults remain unbanked worldwide, and most of them live in developing economies).
-The second reason is that their country is generally at war or facing unstable political systems.
-The third reason is that they lack the financial literacy to build wealth over time.
-Thus, why they rely on remittances provided by their relatives abroad.
+Firstly, they do not have access to financial services (1.5B adults remain unbanked worldwide, and most of them live in developing economies).
+Secondly, their country is generally at war or facing unstable political systems.
+Last, they lack the financial literacy to build wealth over time.
+Thus, why they rely on their relatives abroad providing remittances.

 Unfortunately, sending remittances is not a lasting solution as it maintains the receiver in a dependent state.
 While benefiting from remittances can help cover a complicated month, one can never actually learn how to create their own lasting financial stability.
 Furthermore, saving money is often not part of the local cultures.